serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

       -- Defined at app/Main.hs:13:10
 ```

-Since we saw a similar error in the last example, and we could have fixed it by
+Since we saw a similar error in the last example and fixed it by
 removing one of the instances, it might appear that same could work here as well.

-And it also kind of makes sense, since GHC is confused by two eligebile instances,
-so in all probablity, removing one of them should fix it, right?
+And it also kind of makes sense.
+Since GHC is confused by two eligible instances, in all probability, removing one of them should fix it, right?

 So we try by removing the instance for `Printable a`.